 Community Programs Intern

-Community Programs, a branch of ICP's Education Department, seeks two interns to assist with all aspects of youth–based art program administration.
+Community Programs, a branch of ICP’s Education Department, seeks an intern to assist with all aspects of youth-based photography program administration.

-The main responsibility of this internship is to support ICP's Museum Education and Community Partnership programs, including scheduling school visits, assisting with workshops, and supporting hands-on photography programs.
+The main responsibility of this internship is to support Community Programs across initiatives, including assisting with tours and workshops, supporting hands-on teen photography programs, and assisting in the day-to-day operations of our department.
 Interns often assist with the research, preparation, documentation, and implementation of all programs.
-Depending on applicants' experiences and interests, there are also opportunities for interns work as Teaching Assistants in ICP's teen photography classes.
+Depending on applicants’ experiences and interests, there are also opportunities for interns work as Teaching Assistants in ICP’s teen photography classes.

 Applicants must possess strong communication and administrative skills; an understanding of arts education; the capacity to multi-task and to work independently; along with the ability to problem solve.
 Ideal candidates must also have a strong knowledge of photography—its history, techniques, and aesthetics.
 A familiarity with computer programs such as Microsoft Office and Photoshop are required.
 Must have excellent customer service skills and thrive in a high-energy, fast-paced environment.

 Internships are unpaid but receive work-study hours, one credit hour for every hour worked.
 Work -study hours can be used for darkroom time or a tuition discount on ICP classes.
 Interns are also invited to attend private openings and artist talks.

 APPLICATION DEADLINE: Rolling

 How to Apply